007Kc/Task-1-Kenechukwu-Anyaegbu/README.md

-# 🧠 Internship Projects — Kc
+# 🧠 Internship Projects — Kenechukwu Ronaldo Anyaegbu

-A collection of three Python-based projects completed as part of an internship programme, each exploring a different area of software development and artificial intelligence.
+A collection of three Python-based projects completed as part Decodes lab internship programme, each exploring a different area of software development and artificial intelligence.